The Challenge

 The Opportunity

 Hunters have an opportunity to participate in bald eagle conservation.
-Eagles can scavenge on gut piles left by hunters in the field and this food source is a significant risk lead exposure.
+Eagles can scavenge on gut piles left by hunters in the field and this food source can contain lead fragments.
 Hunters can help by voluntarily choosing to use lead-free ammunition to hunt deer and feral hogs.
 As an incentive for hunters who want to participate, we are offering one free box of lead-free ammunition to eligible hunters.

 Who is Eligible?